 Beyond the city limits, the county of Norfolk’s great houses and medieval villages provide their own historical and architectural interest.
 Norfolk enjoys a tranquil coastline strewn with beaches and small fishing communities.
 The world famous Norfolk Broads National Park comprises a network of lakes and rivers stretching 200km.

-Watch a film about the student experience at NUA, featuring some of our student’s favourite locations and sights in Norwich City including galleries, the independent collective ‘Norwich Lanes’ and the beautiful Norfolk coastline.
+Watch a video featuring some of our student’s favourite locations and sights in Norwich City including galleries, the independent collective ‘Norwich Lanes’ and the beautiful Norfolk coastline.

 One of the top 10 shopping centres in the UK, Norwich is a major regional focus for business and commerce, including the country’s largest permanent six-day market.

 Norwich University of the Arts is part of a large community of creative businesses in the cultural quarter of the city.
 Centred around the pedestrainised St Georges Street Riverside, quirky bars, galleries, cafes and delis add to the welcoming student experience.
 In the Norwich Lanes and across the city students can explore a variety of eateries and bars to suit all interests, moods and styles.
-Find out more here.
+Hear from our student bloggers about Norwich’s cafe culture.

 The City of Norwich combines a rich heritage and history with an exciting and contemporary atmosphere.